asierralozano/WranglingHelper/README.md

 ## Requeriments
 * Only works with Python 2.7, due to Deadline API limitations
 * I'm using Qt.py to handle PySide, so you need to install it
+* I'm also using some of the AMAZING [VSCode Icons](https://github.com/microsoft/vscode-icons).
+Thanks Microsoft!

 ## HowTo
 It's really easy to start with this tool: